 - In the 1980s Trauma Center, a completely drunk woman weaves through traffic until she causes a van full of young men to crash off the side, which calls the paramedics to the scene.
 Fortunately, the cops catch her with a female cop noting that the offender "pickled the breathalyzer."

 - On Suits the son of one of the firm's clients hits someone with a car and leaves the scene.
 The victim dies but there is no evidence that the driver was drinking so Mike is able to get him a nice plea deal where he will serve no jail time.
 However, Mike then discovers that his client, while not drunk, was actually high on marijuana at the time of the accident.
 Mike's parents were killed by a drunk driver and he takes it very hard that he helped an impaired driver escape justice for killing someone.

-- The Andy Griffith Show - when Otis buys a car, Andy and Barney worry that he'll inevitably be driving drunk (as he's drunk most of the time)...they catch him passed out drunk and when he awakens, they play like he'd died in a crash and can't hear him.
+- The Andy Griffith Show When Otis buys a car, Andy and Barney worry that he'll inevitably be driving drunk (as he's drunk most of the time).
+They catch him heading toward his car after an evening of drinking at a party, but he passes out before he can get in.
+When he awakens, in jail, Andy and Barney act as if Otis had died in a crash, to try to teach him a lesson.
 It turns out he'd never driven the car and in fact had just sold it, to everyone's relief.

 - In one episode of The Six Million Dollar Man, Steve and a companion see a drunkard stumbling through a parking garage, clearly meaning to head home.
 Steve has his companion go on ahead while the drunk guy is fumbling around, and lifts the guy's back bumper (and presumably drive wheels) off the ground, propping the car on a concrete planter so he can't make any headway.
 The drunk guy is quite oblivious to his lack of forward motion.